XPL 099 Academic Course for Internships

 If your internship site asks Davidson College to sign any liability forms or agreements, email these documents to Jamie Stamey (email@example.com).
 She will review them with Davidson's legal counsel to determine if they can be signed.

-International students authorized to participate in a curricular training program may earn XPL 099 credit for jobs or internships related to their majors regardless of whether or not they are paid or academic credit is required for participation.
+International students authorized to participate in Curricular Practical Training (CPT) may enroll in the XPL 099 course for jobs or internships related to their majors regardless of whether or not they are paid or academic credit is required for participation.
 All other requirements will apply to international students exactly as they apply to domestic students.
 International Students, remember that you will also need Curricular Practical Training (CPT) authorization.
 Please refer to the “Curricular Practical Training” page for additional information.